 Cantor Shapiro served on the board of the American Conference of Cantors from 2006-2018, as a trustee and as vice president of member relations and external partnerships.
 She currently is the cantorial liaison to the Central Conference of American Rabbis’ Task Force on Women in the Rabbinate.
 Cantor Shapiro has a personal meditation practice and is pursuing training as a Jewish Meditation and Mindfulness Teacher through the Institute for Jewish Spirituality.

 She is married to Dr. Scott Spencer, an academic trained in ethnomusicology, whose work focuses on intersections of oral tradition and digital technology.
-They live in Mar Vista with their two children, Zev and Frances.
+They live in the Pacific Palisades with their two children, Zev and Frances.

 Associate Rabbi Joel Thal Simonds